The KEE to Bala: New ownership

-In 1963, at the age of 62, Gerry Dunn sold Dunn's Pavilion to Ray Cockburn.
+In 1963, at the age of 62, Gerry Dunn sold Dunn's Pavilion to Russell Hore.
+The manager was Mr. Marshall Louch and so Ray Cockburn must have purchased it later.
+It was still Dunns Pavilion in 1964 and 1965.
 Ray had owned a similar venue in Orillia called 'The Pavalon' and wanted to expand his ownership in the bar business.
 In order to take advantage of the new rock and roll style of music, Ray renamed the venue and called it The KEE to Bala.
 "Says Ray, 'A short name, easily remembered, was what I wanted, and when someone suggested that the pavilion was the `key' to Bala and the surrounding Muskoka area, I jumped at the idea and changed the spelling to KEE.'"
 The KEE had wonderful years throughout the 1960s and 1970s under Ray's ownership.
 This was because Ray promised the bands that they could play in Orillia one night, and in Bala the next night making it worth the detour.
 Normally bands wouldn't travel two hours north of the major cities in order to perform, but after they played in Toronto they often liked visiting relaxing venues to play for smaller crowds.

 In the 1970s the Parry family approached Ray Cockburn wanting to buy out The KEE; they owned it throughout the 1970s and 1980s.
 They updated the venue to make it more of a bar by obtaining a liquor license, building a new stage, and installing bars so that it was no longer BYOB.

 After this it was sold to Joe Kondyjowski who had a lot of experience in the dance hall business.
 He took over in the 1980s and brought in large rock and roll crowds.
 Joe made enough money in order to cover the expenses to fix up the old wooden building, create a parking lot, install a new roof, build a new deck, and put in cement cribs to fix the fact that the building was starting to sink.
 He installed a new kitchen in order to serve food in addition to the alcohol at the bars, while updating the colour scheme to give the venue a "Cape Cod" feel.

 Joe Kondyjowski sold The KEE in 1990 to Sanober Patel who was assisted by her son Jim.
 Sanober brought in a weekly comedy night in order to try to obtain more business from a larger variety of people as well as a big band event to attract the old clientele that used to attend.